 What You Need:

-You could make a string art dinosaur, butterfly, car, truck, or whatever strikes your kid’s fancy.
-The principle of creating the holes and then randomly feeding the thread through remains the same.
+You can make a string art dinosaur, a butterfly, or abstract shapes.
+The process of punching holes and threading the yarn remains the same regardless of the design.